Personalized Finley Storybook — Make His the Hero

 The Fair Spirit: Many Finleys demonstrate a particularly strong fair nature.
 This is not coincidental—names carry expectations, and children often grow to embody the qualities their names suggest.
 For Finley, whose name means "Fair warrior," this manifests as a natural tendency toward fair problem-solving and fair thinking.

 The Brave Heart: Beyond fair, Finleys frequently show exceptional brave qualities.
 This might appear as genuine care for friends' feelings, an instinct to help, or a sensitivity to others' needs.
-In stories, this trait makes Finley a hero worth rooting for—and in real life, it makes him a wonderful friend.
+In stories, this trait makes Finley a hero worth rooting for—and in real life, it makes him a great friend.

 The Modern Mind: Finleys often possess a modern approach to the world.
 They ask questions, explore possibilities, and are not satisfied with simple answers.
 This modern nature is a gift—it is the engine of learning and growth.